State that for reflection, the angle of incidence is equal to the angle of reflection; recall and use this relationship

 Key Take‑away

-For any smooth reflecting surface, the angle of incidence equals the angle of reflection (\$i = r\$).
-This simple relationship allows you to predict the direction of reflected light, locate images formed by plane mirrors, and solve a wide range of IGCSE physics problems.
+For any smooth reflecting surface the angle of incidence equals the angle of reflection (i = r).
+This simple relationship lets you construct reflected rays, locate virtual images formed by plane mirrors, evaluate experimental accuracy, and explain everyday devices such as periscopes and rear‑view mirrors.